About the program

 Beyond the program, Treasury provides ongoing support and training for staff to develop the skills and knowledge that will help advance their career.
 We offer in-house courses related to a range of different capabilities such as management, leadership, writing, presentation, communication skills, policy skills and culture.
 Treasury also provides opportunities for further study.

 Discover how Treasury is more than a workplace; it’s a community where all staff are encouraged and supported.

 Treasury is an inclusive and diverse workplace.
 We appreciate the experiences, skills and perspectives of a workforce with a diversity of gender, age, disability, ethnicity, religion and sexuality.

 The Treasury’s Progressing Women initiative aims to attract, support and retain women in leadership and ensures Treasury is an inclusive workplace.

-Treasury has recently been awarded White Ribbon Workplace accreditation making us one of the first Australian Government agencies to achieve this.
+Treasury is an accredited White Ribbon Workplace and was one of the first Australian Government agencies to achieve this.

 The Treasury also participates in the RecruitAbility scheme which is designed to build the confidence and capability of people with a disability and provide support through the selection process.